Going Meta: How Metalenses are Reshaping the Future of Optics

 The Structure of Metalenses

 Traditional lenses work by bending light waves.
-Lenses are formed with areas of varying thickness, so that as a wavefront passes through the lens, light waves at different parts of the lens are refracted at different angles.
+Lenses with different thickness or varying thickness bend the waves in different ways.
+When a wavefront passes through the lens, light waves at different parts of the lens are refracted at different angles.
 Often multiple individual lenses are stacked together (called compound lenses) to direct and control light in specific ways.

 A typical spherical convex (converging) lens bends light waves to meet at a focal point.
 (Image: Mini Physics)